 Finally, there is a Fortran test example, test_rw_fortran.F90.
 The Fortran test writes and reads a 2D dataset.
 However, the Fortran test is designed to use the filter only as a library and not as a plugin.
 The reason for this is that the filter controls involve passing combinations of integer and floating point data from Fortran callers and this can be done only through the Properties Interface, which by its nature requires any Fortran application to have to link with an implementation of that interface.
 Since we need to link extra code for Fortran, we may as well also link to the filter itself alleviating the need to use the filter as a plugin.
+Also, if you want to use Fortran support, the HDF5 library must have, of coursed, been configured and built with it.

 In addition, a number tests are performed in the Makefile which test the plugin by using some of the HDF5 tools such as h5dump and h5repack.
+Again, to use these tools to read data compressed with the H5Z-ZFP filter, you will need to inform the HDF5 library where to find the filter plugin.
+For example..